FAQ

 There is a course that I believe should count for the Leadership Minor.
 What steps do I take to make it count?

 Petitions for elective courses are allowed, but must be approved by the curriculum committee.
 Students must petition a course via the form.
 The curriculum committee will meet to review petitions.
 Be sure you have read the requirements for what constitutes as an elective prior to submitting the petition and students will need to include a syllabus in their petition as well.
-Next petition deadline is June 1st at midnight.

 I've completed the minor, now what?